hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 QinQ and VXLAN are protocols designed for achieving virtual segmentation of physical network.
 QinQ adds an outer VLAN header on top of the original ethernet frame.
 This also solves scalability issues.
 Whereas VXLAN is tunneling mechanism which is primarily layer3 over layer2 ethernet frame.
 VXLAN also adds outer UDP header.

-To summarize, VLAN and VXLAN are used together to solve scalability issues and to overcome the limitations of VLAN.
+To summarize, both VLAN and VXLAN are valuable tools for network segmentation, but they serve different needs.
+VLANs remain a simple and effective choice for smaller, less complex networks, while VXLAN provides the scalability and flexibility needed for modern, distributed, and virtualized environments.
+Understanding the technical differences in configuration and their respective use cases will help you choose the right solution for your network architecture, ensuring optimal performance, security, and scalability.
+Both VLAN and VXLAN are used together to solve scalability issues and to overcome the limitations of VLAN.